Q-OvO-Q/cognitive_test_group_1/Spatial_Test/README.md

 ##### User Interface and Experience
 - Clearer Test Instructions: Revised the test instructions to provide clearer guidelines on how to do the test.
 - Feedback Mechanism: Simplified the feedback collection process by directly mapping user feedback to the upload dictionary.
+- Better display of questions: using pictures instead of drawing the cubes so that all the options can be seen in one screen.

 ##### Data Handling and Upload
 - Enhanced Data Structure: Introduced a more comprehensive data structure for storing test questions, answers, correctness, and time taken.